Tohid4641/cloudxperte-backend-node/README.md

 - EJS (Embedded JavaScript)

 ## Hire App Developer

-### Features
+### Summary
-- Designed and developed an API using Node.js and Express framework.
+- Designed and developed the API using Node.js and Express.js for hiring app developers.
 - Implemented a company's algorithm to estimate the cost of hiring an app developer based on user inputs.

 ## App Cost Calculator

-### Features
+### Summary
-- Designed and developed the API using Node.js and Express framework.
+- Designed and developed the API using Node.js and Express.js for estimating the cost of developing mobile applications.
-- Implemented a company's algorithm based on the Function Point Algorithm (FPA) to estimate the cost of developing an application.
+- Implemented a company's algorithm based on the Function Point Algorithm (FPA) to estimate the cost of application development.
-- Cost PDF Generation using EJS for detailed project cost reports.
+- Cost PDF generation using EJS for creating detailed cost estimation reports.
-- Integrated a deep linking feature, allowing users to access specific content or pages directly from various external sources, enhancing the user experience.
+- Integrated deep linking feature, allowing users to access specific content or pages directly from various external sources, enhancing the user experience.
-- Implemented dynamic theme matching, providing users arriving from different company websites with a consistent theme matching the source website's.
+- Implemented dynamic theme matching, providing users arriving from different company websites with a consistent theme matching the source website's branding.
+- Integrated various services:
+   - IP Stack for obtaining IP addresses.
+   - SendGrid for sending email notifications.
+   - Twilio for sending WhatsApp notifications.
+   - TextLocal for sending text SMS notifications.

 ## Installation
-To run CloudXperte locally, follow these steps:
+To run this application locally, follow these steps:

 1. Clone the repository:
    ```